pulumi/docs/reference/pkg/python/pulumi_aws/autoscaling/index.md

 <dt id="pulumi_aws.autoscaling.Group.wait_for_elb_capacity">
 <code class="descname">wait_for_elb_capacity</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.autoscaling.Group.wait_for_elb_capacity" title="Permalink to this definition">¶</a></dt>
 <dd><p>Setting this will cause Terraform to wait
-for exactly this number of healthy instances in all attached load balancers on both create and update operations.
-(Takes precedence over
-<code class="docutils literal notranslate"><span class="pre">min_elb_capacity</span></code> behavior.)
+for exactly this number of healthy instances from this autoscaling group in all attached load balancers on both create and update operations.
+(Takes precedence over <code class="docutils literal notranslate"><span class="pre">min_elb_capacity</span></code> behavior.)
 (See also Waiting for Capacity below.)</p>
 </dd></dl>